anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Although the Sundays are the Sundays _of_ Epiphany, if Epiphany falls on a Sunday, the readings are moved to the following week.
 In other words, the readings for Epiphany N are used on the Nth Sunday _after_ Epiphany (as in the RCL).

+Note that the RCL considers the 'Season of Epiphany' to be part of 'Ordinary Time', and to cover the whole period between Epiphany and Lent.

 ## Epiphany

 May be celebrated on the Sunday between 2 and 8 January.